Propagation complete encodings of smooth DNNF theories: Definitions

-We are interested in encodings which are propagation complete or at least unit refutation complete.
-These notions rely on unit propagation which is a well known procedure in SAT solving~\cite{BHMW09}.
-For technical reasons, we represent unit propagation using unit resolution.
-The \emph{unit resolution} rule allows to derive clause \(C\setminus\{l\}\) given a clause \(C\) and a unit clause \(\neg l\).
-A clause \(C\) can be derived from \(\varphi\) by \emph{unit resolution}, if \(C\) can be derived from \(\varphi\) by a series of applications of the unit resolution rule and we denote this fact with \(\varphi\vdash_1C\).
-The notion of a propagation complete CNF formula was introduced in~\cite{BM12} as a generalization of a unit refutation complete CNF formula introduced in~\cite{V94}.
+The notion of a propagation complete CNF formula was introduced in~\cite{BM12} as a strengthening of a unit refutation complete CNF formula introduced in~\cite{V94}.
 These notions allow to distinguish different levels of propagation strength depending on the type of propagation (URC or PC) and the set of variables involved in the propagation.